Erased but Not Forgotten: How Backdoors Compromise Concept Erasure: Background and Related Work

-Diffusion models are a class of generative models that learn data distributions through a gradual denoising process, iteratively transforming Gaussian noise into structured data over multiple time steps \( t \) \cite{sohl2015deep,song2019generative,song2021scorebased,ho2020denoising}.
-These models estimate the gradient of the log-density of the data distribution (also known as \textit{score}) to guide the generation toward high-density regions via gradient ascent.
-Specifically, they learn a function \( \epsilon_\theta(t,x_t,c) \) that approximates the noise added to a clean sample \( x_0 \) at time \( t \), and enable controlled generation through an optional conditioning vector \cite{song2019generative}.
+\myparagraph{Diffusion Models}, particularly denoising diffusion probabilistic models (DDPMs), are a class of generative models that learn data distributions through a gradual denoising process, iteratively transforming Gaussian noise into structured data over multiple time steps \( t \) \citep{sohl2015deep,song2021scorebased,ho2020denoising}.
+These models estimate the gradient of the log-density of the data distribution (also known as \textit{score}) to guide the generation toward high-density regions.
+Specifically, they learn a function \( \epsilon_\theta(t,x_t,c) \) that approximates the noise added to a clean sample \( x_0 \) at time \( t \), and enable controlled generation through an optional conditioning vector $c$~\citep{song2019generative}.
+Stable Diffusion (SD) \citep{rombach2022high} is an open-source family of diffusion models that generate images from textual prompts \citep{Nichol2021GLIDETP} by operating in a compressed latent space.
+This enables efficient training on large multimodal datasets~\citep{schuhmann2022laion}.
+However, such datasets may contain biased or harmful content that can be internalized by the model and reflected in its generative behavior, raising safety concerns \citep{schramowski2023safe}.